abhilshit/bloxorz/readme.md

 https://www.miniclip.com/games/bloxorz/en/#
 >
 ## How to Run
-Steps to run
+Clone the repo and execute the following steps to runn Steps to run
 1. Navigate to <bloxorz_project_dir>/app   - >
 2. run the command   - >    PYTHONPATH=../ python game.py